Coldison/PythonCompile2So/README.md

-# PythonCompilerC
+# PythonCompile2So

+Update 2022.7.18:

++ Fix path issues so can be applied on Windows platform and generate pyd files.
++ Move the compiled files  to the corresponding python file directory to get the same directory structure of compiled files as python files in the project.

+---

 Compile an entire python project into .so files to protect your code

 To launch the compiler, put it into your project's root directory and execute:

 - python3 compile.py --project-dir {your prject directory, Eg: .} --build-lib {compiled project destination}

 The result will be a new project containing only .so files with the exception of your entry point file to launch the projcet, which is 'main.py' by default but you can change it.